istio/istio.io/content/en/docs/ops/deployment/requirements/index.md

   a Kubernetes `Deployment`.
 The `app` and `version` labels add contextual information to the metrics and telemetry that Istio collects.

-    - The `app` label: Each deployment should have a distinct `app` label with a meaningful value.
+    - The `app.kubernetes.io/name` label: Each deployment should have a distinct `app` label with a meaningful value.
 The `app` label is used to add contextual information in distributed tracing.

-    - The `version` label: This label indicates the version of the application corresponding to the particular deployment.
+    - The `app.kubernetes.io/version` label: This label indicates the version of the application corresponding to the particular deployment.

 - **Named service ports**: Service ports may optionally be named to explicitly specify a protocol.